mrsonicblue/peek/README.md

 ### Building

-Binary releases are not currently available.
 Docker can be used on any platform to build:

 ```
 docker-compose run --rm build make